What graduate salary can I expect in an IT job?

 - Virgin Media graduate salary: £30,000 (technology and innovation graduate scheme)

 Average salaries for graduate IT jobs

-According to the 2018 Institute of Student Employers (ISE) Annual Student Recruitment Survey, the average starting salary for graduates in digital careers was £34,750 and £31,017 for graduates working in the IT & telecommunications sector.
-Note that these figures are a median based on the salaries of the self-selecting sample of the ISEs members.
+According to the 2020 Institute of Student Employers (ISE) Annual Student Recruitment Survey, the median graduate salary for digital and IT careers is £31,500, which is higher than the overall average of £29,667 across all sectors.
+Note that these figures are a median based on the salaries of the self-selecting sample of the ISE's members.

 Can I negotiate a higher starting salary?

 At entry level, there’s not much scope for negotiating a higher remuneration package.
 However, some IT companies do have salary ranges, and will position you on these depending on your academic qualifications, previous experience and performance in the selection process.